kusoroadeolu/ASTronaut/README.md

     private Boolean enableFuzzySearch;
 ```

 ### Snippet Entity

 Stores code snippets and their extracted metadata, also mapped to a user.
+There are indexes on the snippet name field and the tag field because that's probably going to be the search criteria 90% of the time.

 **Columns:**
 ```java